kaixuannnn/mosh-angular-learn1/README.md

 - If we want to create an reusable component, we can use ng content
 - If we want to render something without putting it inside a div or other kind of html elememt, we can use `ngcontainer` mark up

+3. Directives

+- Structural - modify the structure of the DOM
+- Attribute - modify the attributes of DOM element